sweet-delights/hybrid-platforms-conductor/README.md

 export hpc_ssh_gateways_conf=<your_default_gateway_configuration>
 export hpc_certificates=<path_to_dir_containing_crt_certificates>
 export hpc_thycotic_domain=<thycotic_authorization_domain>
+export hpc_thycotic_user=<thycotic_authorization_user>
+export hpc_thycotic_password=<thycotic_authorization_password>
 ```

 * `hpc_certificates` is an optional variable pointing to a directory containing `.crt` Base-64 encoded certificates.
 Those certificates will automatically be deployed on nodes handled by the Conductor.
 This can be useful when working from local environments that are subject to corporate certificates.
 * `hpc_thycotic_domain` should contain the domain used when authenticating on a Thycotic server.
 This is ignored unless you use the `--secrets` option pointing to a Thycotic server.
 For the My_company Thycotic server the value is `mucmspdom`.
+* `hpc_thycotic_user` can contain the user used when authenticating on a Thycotic server.
+This is ignored unless you use the `--secrets` option pointing to a Thycotic server.
+If absent then the value is retrieved from the `~/.netrc` file.
+* `hpc_thycotic_password` can contain the password used when authenticating on a Thycotic server.
+This is ignored unless you use the `--secrets` option pointing to a Thycotic server.
+If absent then the value is retrieved from the `~/.netrc` file.

 Unless you use the commands from directory containing the file `platforms.rb`, you'll have to set the `hpc_platforms` environment variable to the path containing the `platforms.rb` file.
 For example if the file `/path/to/hybrid-platforms/platforms.rb` exists: